 Text alerts work by using special bulk SMS messaging software that allows mass texts to be sent by one person or organization to a large number of recipients.

-This is done through the use of something called a shortcode, which is the phone number that sends and receives text messages.
+This is usually done through the use of a ten-digit phone number, which is the phone number that sends and receives text messages.

 With text alerts, you can message a large number of people just as you would with a mass email campaign or group email, but with text messaging.

 If you’re sending out information as an alert message, presumably it is relatively time-sensitive and relatively important.
 It might be:

 Here’s the problem: What is the most reliable way to get that kind of time-sensitive information to people quickly?
 You could email them, but if you email that kind of information you’re going to run into two problems.